Hariprasad1111/customer-behavior-analysis-sql-python-powerbi/README.md

 ## Notes

 This project was built as part of my transition into a Data Analyst role, applying SQL and Python skills from my background in data migration and ETL (financial data reconciliation) to a full analytics workflow — from raw data to stakeholder-ready insights.
-If GitHub's web editor mangles the table formatting when you paste, just let me know and I'll give you a version without the markdown table, using plain bullet points instead.